mizcaroll/Netplatoon-WP/wp-content/plugins/astra-sites/readme.txt

 7. Free Images by Pixabay right inside the WordPress media popup.

 == Changelog ==

+v2.6.1 - 17-February-2021
+- Fix: Version file was missing due to Auto-Release command.

+v2.6.0 - 17-February-2021
+- New: Added the single pages and blocks for the Gutenberg.
+Read more https://wpastra.com/docs/import-gb-pages-patterns/

 v2.5.1 - 1-February-2021
 - Improvement: Improved the admin notice first view logic.